Request a care assessment

 The care assessment process – what you need to know

 When you make contact with us, there is no need to worry.
-It is just a simple discussion between you and us to explore how we can support you.
+It is just a simple discussion between you and us to explore how support would help you to remain independent.
 We will ask you a few basic questions and arrange for your assessment to take place.
 You could also ask someone else to make initial contact with us on your behalf if you prefer.

 An assessment is a discussion between you and us.
 Together we will talk through some of the following areas to get a better understanding of your care and support needs and the goals you want to achieve to maintain your wellbeing.
 The topics we discuss may include:

 - Hobbies and interests

 - The future